Updated on: April 26, 2026

 To find the best free VPNs for China, I used our proven testing methodology to determine each VPN’s ease of use, speeds, security and privacy, user-friendliness, and overall value.
 Here’s what I tested for this list:

-- I ensured that the VPN works in China.
-All of my VPN recommendations can bypass China’s firewall without detection.
-I prefer using ExpressVPN because it’s the most reliable when it comes to letting you use a VPN in China.
-It offers top-notch customer support for China via email and even has mirror URLs to download the VPN within China.
+- I ensured that the VPNs work in China.
+The VPNs I recommend can bypass government restrictions and hide VPN use thanks to obfuscation.
+I prefer ExpressVPN because it offers top-notch obfuscation, customer support for China via email, and even mirror URLs to download the VPN within China.

 - I checked each VPN’s server network for China.
 Most VPNs on my list have free servers near China, which get you better speeds when browsing and streaming the web, especially with obfuscation on.
 Most can access top streaming services like Netflix and social media and messaging apps like Instagram and WhatsApp on the free plans, too.